The Best of Sri Lanka

 Nuwara Eliya - Elephant Transit Home - Yala

 Our journey continues to the Elephant Transit Home in Udawalawe.
-Unlike many other sanctuaries, this home rehabilitates orphaned and injured elephants until they are strong and old enough to be released back into the wild.
-We continue to Cinnamon Wild Yala (4T), where we stay for two nights.
+Unlike many other sanctuaries, this home rehabilitates orphaned and injured elephants until they’re strong and old enough to be released back into the wild.
+We continue on to Yala, on the south coast of the island.

 Yala National Park

-We rise early for our safari in Sri Lanka’s best known national park in search of the elusive Sri Lankan leopard.
-Even if we fail to catch a glimpse of this majestic predator, there is much else to see, including elephants, buffalo, monkeys, deer and crocodiles.
-Relax at leisure, or perhaps join an optional evening bird trail with an expert local guide.
+We rise early for our safari in Sri Lanka’s best-known national park, in search of the elusive Sri Lankan leopard.
+Even if we fail to catch a glimpse of this majestic predator, there’s plenty more to see, including elephants, buffalo, monkeys, deer and crocodiles.
+Relax for the rest of the day, or join an optional evening bird trail with an expert local guide.

 Yala - Galle - Beruwala

 The Old Town of Galle, now a UNESCO World Heritage Site, is the best example of a fortified city built by Europeans in southern Asia.
 The Portuguese first took control of the city in the early 16th century and began the fortification process, only to surrender it to the Dutch East India Company around 150 years later.
-The Dutch built substantial ramparts and walls, which are still standing today, and the British, who later controlled the country, left them intact and unchanged.
-Following our short tour we head to Beruwala for an overnight stay at The Cinnamon Bey Hotel (4T).
+The Dutch built substantial ramparts and walls, which are still standing today.
+Following our short tour, we head up the coast to Beruwala.

-Today we transfer to Colombo Airport for a scheduled SriLankan Airlines or Emirates flight via Dubai, to London Heathrow or Gatwick Airport.
-On arrival you will be met and guided to your Titan vehicle for the journey home.
+Today we transfer to Colombo Airport for your return flight to the UK.
+Upon arrival, your Titan vehicle will be waiting for the journey home.